dymmond/lilya/docs/en/docs/contrib/security/interaction.md

 {!> ../../../docs_src/security/app.py !}
 ```

-That’s still not very useful as it is.
+That's still not very useful as it is.

-Let’s enhance it by returning the current user instead.
+Let's enhance it by returning the current user instead.

 ## Create a user model